Have you heard the word Comedones from conversation, articles or your dermatologist and wondered what it means? Well, we have answers for you today.

-What are closed and open Comedones?
+What are open and closed Comedones?

 What causes Comedones?

-The causal factors can be the following:
+The causal factors that cause Comedones can be the following:

-- Hormonal Imbalance
+1. Hormonal Imbalance

 For example, there are certain products such as Vitamin E oil and cocoa butter that aren’t suitable for your skin since your skin will be oily.
 That’s why it’s better to go for non-comedogenic products for your skin.
 Comedones are often found in the T-zone and the centre of the face.

-What are comedone extractors?
+1. What are Comedone extractors?

 Comedone extractors or lancets are a kind of tool used to press out and remove blackheads and extract whiteheads.

-Are comedone extractors bad for your skin?
+2. Are Comedone extractors bad for your skin?

-Is it possible to treat comedones naturally?
+3. Is it possible to treat Comedones naturally?